-How to Get to the Kii Peninsula
+How To Get To The Kii Peninsula

 The Kii Peninsula covers an expansive area between Nagoya in the east and Osaka in the west.
 Within that area, visitors will find three of Japan’s most important religious destinations including the Ise Grand Shrine, Kumano Kodo and the temple mountain of Koyasan.
 These three destinations are separated by a considerable distance and can be approached from different directions.
 To make things as simple as possible, on this page you will find the following information:

-For information on how to get to Nagoya from common locations including Nagano, the Jigokudani Monkey Park, Tokyo, Kanazawa and more, please refer to our ‘How to Get to Nagoya’ page.
+For information on how to get to Nagoya from common locations including Nagano, the Jigokudani Monkey Park, Tokyo, Kanazawa and more, please refer to our ‘HOW TO GET TO NAGOYA’ page.

 The Ise Grand Shrine is the most important Shinto complex in Japan.
 Consisting of many shrines, the complex is centred around the Kotai Jingu (Inner Shrine) and Geku (Outer Shrine).
 The shrines are separated by several kilometres, with both Isehi Station and Ujiyama Station in Ise City providing access – buses run from both stations to the shrines.
 From Kintetsu-Nagaoya Station – located within easy walk of Nagoya Station – take the Limited Express Kintetsu service to Iseshi Station – 80 minutes / JPY2810 – or Ujiyamada Station – 85 minutes / JPY2810.
 Buses run from the stations to the nearby shrines, with Ujiyamada Station being slightly closer to the Inner Shrine.

 For visitors heading to the pilgrimage trails of the Kumano Kodo, there are multiple ways to approach the area depending on your exact destination.
 For visitors heading to the Kumano Kodo from Nagoya, we recommend using the Limited Express Nanki service.
 While there are only three services each day running to both Shingu and Kii-Katsuura, it is notably faster than other trains and its ‘wide view’ windows provide great views of the passing landscape.It is important to note that while the Nanki is operated by Japan Rail (JR) Central, visitors with a JR Pass will have to pay a small surcharge to use this train as it runs along a private line for part of the journey.

 The service departs from Platform 12 at Nagoya Station at 08:05, 10:01 and 12:58 with the last service of the day departing at 19:47 but only running to Shingu Station: